kjeshang/SHS2021_Statistics-DataAnalysis-Winter2022Co-op/README.md

     * Order the now combined dataframes's rows in chronological order by the _Date_ and _Time Range_ columns.
 Drop all duplicate values if necessary.
     * Export the final cleaned dataframe containing the "Cleaned 2021 SHS Statistics Data" as an Excel workbook
 2. Exploratory Data Analysis
+    * Import the relevant Python packages.
+    * Import the "Cleaned 2021 SHS Statistics Data" Excel Workboook as a dataframe.
+    * Import the "Days in 2021" Excel Workbook as a dataframe to help assit with constructing accurate aggregations for the _Date_ column.
+    * Create variables to serve as parameters to serve as parameters for performing aggregations & analysis.
+Below are some examples:
+        * List of raw semester date ranges
+        * List of semester names
+        * List of month names
+        * List of time of day created from time ranges
+        * Time of day list
+        * List of task categories
+        * etc.
+    * Create function that calculates Descriptive Statistics (i.e., measures of dispersion and central tendency) per given time period (e.g., year, semester, month, day of week, etc).
+This function is applied when performing analysis in this stage of the project.
+During analysis, the time period, total number of cases per time period, number of work days per time period, and number of work days with no student interactions/cases is also calculated.
+Below is a full list of statistical measures that are considered for analysis:
+        * Mean
+        * Median
+        * Mode
+        * Minimum
+        * Maximum
+        * Range
+        * 1st Quartile
+        * 2nd Quartile
+        * 3rd Quartile
+        * 4th Quartile
+        * Interquartile Range
+        * Mean Absolute Deviation
+        * Variance
+        * Standard Deviation
+        * Skewness
+        * Kurtosis
+    * Analyze the descriptive statistics and perform aggregations for all of the columns in the dataframe except for the _Student Contact_ column.
+The output of analysis would also be that of a dataframe.
+For each column of the dataframe, an Excel Workbook is created.
+A sheet is created for each analysis dataframe per column.
+    * Below is a breakdown of the various analysis performed for each colulmn.
+        * _Date_ column
+            * Total Cases per Day
+            * Descriptive Statistics of the Year
+            * Descriptive Statistics per Semester
+            * Descriptive Statistics per Month
+            * Descriptive Statistics per Day of Week
+            * Descriptive Statistics per Day of Week in a particular Semester
+            * Descriptive Statistics per Week
+        * _Time Range_ column
+            *  Total Cases per Time Range
+            *  Total Cases per Time Range by Time of Day
+            *  Total Cases per Time Range by Semester
+            *  Total Cases per Time Range by Semester & Time of Day
+            *  Total Cases per Time Range by Month
+            *  Total Cases per Time Range by Month & Time of Day
+            *  Total Cases per Time Range by Day of Week
+            *  Total Cases per Time Range by Day of Week & Time of Day
+            *  Total Cases per Time Range by Day of Week in a particular semester
+            *  Total Cases per Time Range by Day of Week & Time of Day in a particular semester
+            *  Total Cases per Time Range by Week
+            *  Total Cases per Time Range by Week & Time of Day
+        *  _Task Category_ column
+            * Total Cases per Task Category
+            * Total Cases per Task Category by Semester
+            * Total Cases per Task Category by Month
+            * Total Cases per Task Category by Day of Week
+            * Total Cases per Task Category by Day of Week in a particular semester
+            * Total Cases per Task Category by Week
+            * Total Cases per Task Category by Time Range
+            * Total Cases per Task Category by Time of Day
+            * Total Cases per Task Category by Time Range in a particular semester
+            * Total Cases per Task Category by Time of Day in a particular Semester
+        * _Escalated to SD?_ column (i.e., Escalation Status)
+            * Total Cases per Escalation Status
+            * Total Cases per Escalation Status by Semester
+            * Total Cases per Escalation Status by Month
+            * Total Cases per Escalation Status by Day of Week
+            * Total Cases per Escalation Status by Day of Week in a particular semester
+            * Total Cases per Escalation Status by Week
+            * Total Cases per Escalation Status by Time Range
+            * Total Cases per Escalation Status by Time of Day
+            * Total Cases per Escalation Status by Time Range in a particular semester
+            * Total Cases per Escalation Status by Time of Day in a particular semester
+            * Total Cases per Escalation Status by Task Category
+            * Total Cases per Escalation Status by Task Category in a particular semester
 3. Data Visualization
+    > Note that this stage splits up the steps to perform Data Visualization by each analyzed column (i.e., Date, Time Range, Task Category, Escalated to SD?), of which each has its own Excel workbook with several sheets of descriptive statistics and aggregations.

+    * Import the relevant Python packages.
+    * For all of the analysis and aggregations performed in the prior stage, create visualizations ot graphically communicate the trends and observations for basic reporting purposes.